genuinetools/bpfd/README.md

 If you are wondering where the `command` key comes from, it's defined in the `exec` program [here](https://github.com/jessfraz/bpfd/blob/master/program/exec/exec.go#L200).

+Rules can be dynamically controlled via bpfd's [gRPC](https://grpc.io/) interface.

+The protobuf protocol definition is defined in [api/grpc/api.proto](https://github.com/jessfraz/bpfd/blob/master/api/grpc/api.proto)

+To enable gRPC control of bpfd you must use the [--gpc-addr](#usage) flag.

 ### Actions

 Actions do "something" on an event.
 This way you can send filtered events to Slack, email, or even run arbitrary code.
 You could kill a container, pause a container, or checkpoint a container to restore it elsewhere without even having to login to a computer.